Tomer Capone

-Tomer Capone (also Kapon or Kappon or Capon, תומר קאפון; born July 15, 1985) is an Israeli actor.
-He has starred in popular Israeli exported television such as Hostages and the political thriller television series Fauda.
-In 2016 he was awarded an Ophir Award for Best Supporting Actor in One Week and a Day.
-He stars in When Heroes Fly and in the Amazon series The Boys.
+Tomer Capone (also Kapon, Kappon, or Capon, תומר קאפון; born 15 July, 1985) is an Israeli actor.
+He has starred in a number of popular Israeli exported television series such as Hostages (2013–2016), the political thriller television series Fauda (2015), and When Heroes Fly (2018).
+In 2016, he was awarded an Ophir Award for Best Supporting Actor in One Week and a Day.
+Since 2019, he has starred as Serge / Frenchie in Amazon Prime Video's superhero streaming television series The Boys.

-Biography
+Early life

 Capone was born in Holon, Israel, the second child of business-owner parents.
+Capone’s family is of Algerian-French Jewish heritage.

-Raised in the city of Rishon LeZion, he is related to Israeli director Shay Capon.
-After graduating high school, in 2004 Capone was conscripted into the Israel Defense Forces.
-He served as a soldier and later a squad leader with the IDF's 202nd battalion of the Paratroopers Brigade.
+Raised in the city of Rishon LeZion, he is related to Israeli director Shay Capone.
+After graduating high school, Capone was conscripted into the Israel Defense Forces in 2004.
+He served as a soldier and later a squad leader with the IDF's 202nd battalion of the Paratroopers Brigade, and served during the 2006 Lebanon war.

+Career

+In 2012, he was cast in his first acting role in the Israeli youth series Galis.